Updated July 2021

 Use numbers – a website that displays data/statistics such as lives impacted always creates a lasting impact on donors.

-Philanthropy Journal states that 80% believe it is “important to know the real outcomes of their charitable donations or volunteer work with non-profit organisations.”
+Philanthropy Journal states that 80% believe it is “important to know the real outcomes of their charitable donations or volunteer work with non-profit organizations.”
 Keep your donors informed about how their contribution has created an impact.

 Want to inform donors about an event that is coming up?
 Or want to share exciting news with the contributors?
 Pop-ups are a great way to enhance donor engagement.
 However, you should be cautious not to overuse this feature.

 Visitors using a desktop browser are 75% more likely to donate than those visiting via a mobile device — but mobile represents 60% of all campaign visitors, according to Classy’s 2020 State of Modern Philanthropy report.
-Non-profit organizations need to create a digital presence to achieve their organization/campaign goals and investing in the development of a web application is an important first step towards it.
+Non-profit organizations need to create a digital presence to achieve their organization/campaign goals and investing in the design and development of a web application is an important first step towards it.